Hallelujah: YouTube announces simpler way for creators to block comments with links in an effort to reduce spam

 h3h3Productions (on their secondary Ethan and Hila channel) made a video about a year ago that describes this issue pretty well.
 People with nothing better to do with their lives are spamming these comments to scam sites on every new video from popular YouTubers they see, and since many of these videos are being watched by unsuspecting kids, it's entirely possible that they're actually somewhat successful.

-YouTube has announced a new feature to better moderate these types of comments on the Google Product Forums' YouTube Help Forum.
+YouTube's new feature, which allows creators to better moderate these types of comments, was announced on the Google Product Forums' YouTube Help Forum.
 Basically, a new setting has been added that allows you to select whether you'd like all comments with links or hashtags to be sent to your "Held for Review" queue before publishing.
 From there, you can choose what to do with them.

 To enable this, go to Creator Studio > Community > Community settings > Links and check the box.
 After doing so, any comments with links and/or hashtags will have to be reviewed by you before they go live.
 Unfortunately, we don't know if the feature will be able to detect things like this or comments with "click my profile picture to see a prize."
 But hey, it's something.